MaximilianLichtwark/DCOND/README.md

 | **Buttons (`b`)** | **Adds a ... colored button.** |
 | `b-red-01` | Adds a red- colored button.
 (Type 01) |
 | `b-blue-01` | Adds a blue- colored button.
 (Type 01) |

+## Modding
+- Currently it is not allowed to modify DCOND.
+Persons who oppose this rule commit license-infringement.